 - Connect & Collaborate with other Clery Compliance Officers via the membership platform

 - NACCOP Connect Member Discussion Groups

 Discounted Professional Development Opportunities for Members (Minimum savings of $100+ per event)

-- Annual Conference and Pre-Conference Workshops
+- Annual Conferences and Pre-Conference Workshops

 - Clery Compliance Officer Certification Program